Ageing of Australia: Causes

-There are two main causes for the growing aging population; this includes declining mortality rates and the subsequent high life expectancy of Australians and the decreasing fertility rates.
+There are two main causes for the growing ageing population; this includes declining mortality rates and the subsequent high life expectancy of Australians and the decreasing fertility rates.

 High life expectancy

 In 1972 mortality rates of the elderly began to drop.
 From 1907 to 2016, the death rate of males and females has decreased by 71% and 76% respectively, and between 2014 and 2016 Australia's males aged 65 were predicted to live until they were 84.6 years old and women of the age 65 between these same years were expected to live to the age of 87.3 years.
-This high life expectancy is as result of Australia's low mortality rates, as well as improvements in health care and advances in medical technologies have all contributed to Australia's increasing aging population.
+This high life expectancy is as result of Australia's low mortality rates, as well as improvements in health care and advances in medical technologies have all contributed to Australia's increasing ageing population.

 Decreasing mortality rates and the subsequently increasing life expectancy of Australians has seen an upward trend since the beginning of the 20th century.
 Between 2001 and the 1970s, for Australians aged 65 to 69 mortality rates have dropped by 47%.
 This is due to advances in living environments, including "better water supplies, sewerage systems, food quality and health education".
 Health services such as hospitals have also improved in the ability to quarantine infection and the general public's knowledge regarding how to protect themselves from diseases has also grown.
 Furthermore, developments in medical tools and skills, for example: the concept of immunisation and antibiotics have become a widespread phenomenon across Australia necessitating a surging life expectancy.